MaveyMa/instafam/README.md

 Describe any challenges encountered while building the app.
 * Learned how to implement [persisting user session](https://guides.codepath.com/ios/Building-Data-driven-Apps-with-Parse#persisting-user-session); the window's storyboard should be instantiated with the ID of the NavigationController, *not* the ID of the HomeViewController.
+* Learned how to give TextView some [placeholder text](https://stackoverflow.com/questions/27652227/text-view-placeholder-swift)

 ## License